Ralys/AlphaJS/README.md

 The stylesheets contains the work of [Daneden](http://github.com/Daneden) called **animate.css**.
 You should really check it out: <http://daneden.github.io/animate.css/>, it's pretty awesome.

-This method calls another called: **Alpha.ui.loadStylesheet** that you can use to dynamically load CSS files.
+This method calls another named: **Alpha.ui.loadStylesheet** that you can use to dynamically load CSS files.

 ```javascript
 	Alpha.ui.loadCSS();